New Hope for Steph - and Bernie

 Steph's first major operation took place in late February 2016.
 Her left leg--already significantly deformed by the disease--was amputated above the knee.
 This paved the way for the next stage in July 2016: a ten-hour spine surgery, in which her doctors realigned her vertebrae and anchored her spine to metal rods (see above).
 In a ground-breaking new procedure, Steph’s doctors used bone from her amputated leg--which was preserved in the Mayo Clinic Bone Bank--to straighten and strengthen the existing bone in her spine.

-So without your help, the hopeful journey of Steph's treatment is threatened to come to a premature end.
-Still, Steph and her family are holding on to their fighting spirit and faith in a positive outcome, inspiring all with whom they come into contact: from Steph's medical team at Mayo to other patients, colleagues, friends, and family.
+Despite all these complications, Steph and her family are holding on to their fighting spirit and faith in a positive outcome, inspiring all with whom they come into contact: from Steph's medical team at Mayo to other patients, colleagues, friends, and family.
 We hope that this family's story will move you, as well.
 Every contribution, large or small, makes it possible for the whole Yarnell family to continue hoping for a better quality of life and for Steph's doctors to keep working on unraveling the mysteries of her illness.

 If you are interested in learning more about Steph and the family and seeing recent pictures, click on the "updates" link below, or visit the website set up by her friends of the Yarnell Family Trust.